changwoo-lee/bspme/README.md

 > preprint arXiv:2401.00634. <https://arxiv.org/abs/2401.00634> \##
 > Installation

-You can install the development version of bspme with the following
+You can install the R package bspme with the following code:
-code:

 ``` r
 # install.packages("devtools")